samparkewolfe/Sound_Control/README.md

 * Save File.
 * Optimise all sensors.
 * Make whole UI nicer.
+	* Make UI have one solid background
+	* Give each module the same coloured background that is smaller than the UI’s background.
+	* Give smaller modules a different background.

 #### Colour Tracker
 * Fix umenu that doesn’t work with more than 2 input devices.